vikasnataraja/Cloud-Retrieval-CNN/README.md

 pip install -r requirements.txt
 ```

 Our model has been tested with Python 3.6.8 but should work with higher versions as well.
+One caveat is that Python 3.9 is currently unsupported with our repository as it is still new and incompatibile with some packages used in this repo.
+We recommend using Python 3.6.8 or 3.6.9.

 #### Option 2 - Using anaconda